lindemann-co/einstein-cv-template/README.md

 ML

 [^1]: If you don't know what LaTeX is, then you should probably not invest your time learning it now in the middle of your job search.
 However, if want to give it a try, I recommend using [Overleaf](https://www.overleaf.com) which offers a very decent user experience even with their free plan.
 Actually, this CV template is available in [Overleaf's public gallery](https://www.overleaf.com/latex/templates?q=CV+einstein) among many other templates I drew inspiration from.
+[^2]: You would be surprised how many popular templates break as soon as you need your CV to be 2 pages or more.